eikek/sharry/README.md

 Try it
 ------

-There is a demo installation at <https://sharrydemo.eknet.org>.
+~~There is a demo installation at <https://sharrydemo.eknet.org>.
 You can use the account `sharry` and no password to log in.
-The mail feature is not enabled and uploads are restricted to 1.5M.
+The mail feature is not enabled and uploads are restricted to 1.5M.~~ Sorry, I had to shut down this service.

 Or, clone this project and use sbt (see below for prerequisites) to compile and run: